trilbymedia/grav-plugin-page-toc/README.md

 You can also configure which header tags to start and depth on when building the id attribute anchors by changing the `start` and `depth` values.
 This can also be done on a per-page basis.

 For example if you had a start of `3` and a depth of `3` you would get a TOC for `h3`, `h4`, and `h5`.

-The `anchor_class` is used by shortcodes and any manually generated elements to be automatically styled as anchor links.

 ## Usage